Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 9. Allow Time Between Interviews

-Oftentimes, when trying to fill positions, it is tempting to schedule back-to-back interviews.
-However, it is important to give yourself time after an interview to process your thoughts and prepare for the next one.
 Additionally, if you schedule remote interviews back-to-back, this could mean that a potential new hire could be waiting alone on a call while you’re finishing up or, worse, could dial into a meeting that you’re already on.
-There are a few important points to keep in mind to avoid these scenarios:

-- Use different links for different meetings: Although it takes more preparation, send different meeting links to each candidate.
+- Use different links for different meetings.
+Although it takes more preparation, send different meeting links to each candidate.

-- Use a waiting room feature: Some video interview software have special features that allow you to adjust settings so you have to allow people into your room once they click on the link.
+- Use a waiting room feature.
+Some video interview software have special features that allow you to adjust settings so that you have to allow people into your room once they click on the link.
 You’ll see them in the waiting room, but the software won’t automatically let them enter the meeting; this prevents unexpected interruptions and can buy you some time.

 10. Review Recording & Notes